FlowFuse/website/src/handbook/product/strategy.md

 FlowFuse should support the full end-to-end architecture of a modern application.
 This includes the ability to build both the frontend and backend of an application, as well as the ability to integrate with external services and APIs.

-Additionally, FlowFuse should ensure that it not only supports, but flourishes with modern IT/OT architecture such as the [Unified Namespace](https://flowfuse.com/unified-namespace/).
+Additionally, FlowFuse should ensure that it not only supports, but flourishes with, modern IT/OT architecture such as the [Unified Namespace](https://flowfuse.com/unified-namespace/).

 #### Collaborative Development

 FlowFuse should ensure that it is optimized for collaborative development.
 We often see teams of over a dozen developers all needing to contribute and access the same Node-RED application.
 FlowFuse should provide the tools to make working in such an environment as easy as possible.

+In addition to the scope of collaboration within a team, FlowFuse has an opportunity to become an ecosystem for sharing and collaborating on Node-RED applications with the wider Node-RED community too.

 ### Manage

 #### Security

 It goes without saying that security is a top priority for any product.
-FlowFuse should ensure that Node-RED applications are secure by default, and that users have the tools to manage and monitor the security of their applications.
+FlowFuse should ensure that Node-RED applications are secure by default, and that users have the tools to manage and monitor the security of their applications, for example through role-based access control (RBAC).
 Users should not have to worry about the security of their applications, but be able to have clear control over access and permissions to their applications when required.

 #### Centralized Management

-The are two components to centralized management:

-1. Node-RED - The ability to manage multiple Node-RED instances from a single interface, whether that be a few instances hosted on FlowFuse or thousands of Node-RED environments running on edge devices.
+This refers to the tooling that FlowFuse provides for the centralized management of Node-RED instances.
+In particular, the ability to manage multiple Node-RED instances from a single interface, whether that be a few instances hosted on FlowFuse or thousands of Node-RED environments running on edge devices.

+#### Administration

-2. Users - Clear control over the access and permissions of users within a team.
-This includes the ability to manage who can access what applications, and what level of access they have.
+Clear control over the full FlowFuse platform.
+This includes the ability to have clarity on platform-wide activity and the billing aspects of the platform and associated resources.

 #### Frictionless Maintenance